dolthub/docs/content/other/faq.md

 ## How does Dolt Docs work?
 What happened to my `README.md` and `LICENSE.md`?

-Previosly, Dolt automitically synced doc files from the file system to the `dolt_docs table.
+Previously, Dolt automatically synced doc files from the file system to the `dolt_docs` table.
 This process is now manual and performed with the `dolt docs` CLI command. `dolt docs upload [doc name] [file name]` reads a file into the `dolt_docs` table with the given name. `dolt docs print [doc name]` prints a doc with the given name to stdout.